Key Takeaways

 Traditional Fixed

-Traditional fixed annuities, also known as guarantee fixed annuities, accumulate money based on a fixed interest rate set at the beginning of your contract.
+Traditional fixed annuities accumulate money based on a fixed interest rate set at the beginning of your contract.

 Insurance companies may increase the interest rate on your traditional fixed annuity contract after a specified period, such as two years.
 The new interest rate cannot fall below the minimum rate specified in your contract.

-When shopping for a traditional fixed annuity, it’s important to find one that offers a competitive interest rate.
+When shopping for a traditional fixed annuity, finding one that offers a competitive interest rate is essential.

-For example, some insurers may offer a renewal rate just slightly above the contractually guaranteed minimum.
-A relatively low interest rate may struggle to keep pace with inflation over time.
+For example, some insurers may offer a renewal rate slightly above the contractually guaranteed minimum.
+A relatively low interest rate may cause your annuity to struggle to keep up with inflation.

 Make sure to carefully compare contract details before selecting a traditional fixed annuity.